Krk: Language

 Krk is well known for its historical language diversity.
 The Middle Chakavian dialect of Croatian is the primary dialect used on the island.
 Five languages used to be spoken on the island: Venetian, Italian, Croatian, Dalmatian and Istro-Romanian, although the latter two have gone extinct in the island (and everywhere else in the case of Dalmatian).
-It must be noted the Croatian dialect of Krk has notable Istro-Romanian influence.
+The Croatian dialect of Krk has Istro-Romanian influence.

 Municipalities

 The municipalities and larger settlements on Krk include: